perltidy/perltidy/dev-bin/RandomTesting.md

 # Running Random Tests with Perltidy

+The tests which ship with perltidy check that its basic functionality is correct.
+Perltidy has well over 100 input parameters, and most of them are checked in a simple way with these tests.
+But when we consider that the parameters do not each operate independently but rather interact with each other, these tests barely "scratch the surface" in testing perltidy.
+It would require an impossible number of tests to really do an in-depth check for problems.
+To illustrate, suppose we had just 100 input parameters and they were simple binary switches, we would need 2^100, or about 10^30, tests to test all possible combinations.
+But many of the flags can take more than 2 settings, so the number of combinations in far greater.
+For example, the line length parameter takes any integer as value.
+And the problem becomes even more complex when we consider that problems among interacting parameters may only occur on some particular sequence of input text.

+What to do?
+Several strategies have been developed to handle this problem.
+One of these which has always been used is to check all source code changes on a very large body of perl code with a variety of parameter settings.
+This requires several cpu hours of runs for each coding change.

+Another approach, described here, is random testing.
 The basic idea is to try to cause perltidy to fail in some way by running it on a large number of random input parameters and files.
-The runs which do this work can run for many hours, processing hundreds of test files, each with perhaps hundreds of parameter combinations.
+The runs which do this work can run for many hours, processing hundreds of test files, each with many thousands of random parameter combinations.
 The results can be checked at any time, and the scripts are written so that they can stop and restart any time.
 That's okay, computer time is cheap.
-The hard part will be at the end, sifting through the results.

-When this type of testing was begun, several dozen problems were quickly identified and fixed.
-The most common problem was that an uninitialized variable was referenced in some way.
-It has been some time since a new problem was detected with these scripts, but it is important to run these tests periodically, and always before a release, because new coding and new parameters may introduce bugs.
+This type of testing has been extremely helpful in making perltidy more robust.
+Over 1300 issues have been identified with this method so far and have been corrected.
+All of these are extremely rare edge cases that would have been difficult to find by any other method.
+Perltidy has become very robust as a result of this work, and the mean time for the discovery of a new convergence issue is now about 50 cpu hours.

+Another strategy which is employed at the same time is to turn on the ``DEVEL_MODE`` flags in perltidy which cause it to do numerous self-checks as it runs.
+These slow perltidy down, so they are only turned on during testing.

 There are currently a set of three scripts for this work.